Nationality: British Date of birth: March 10, 1990 Height: 185cm Weight: 72kg Team: Team Ineos Twitter:@LukeRowe1990

-The Welshman has proven himself a loyal and tactically astute domestique over the years, helping Chris Froome to his Tour de France victories in 2015 and 2016.
+Luke Rowe has proven himself a loyal and tactically astute domestique over the years, helping Chris Froome to his Tour de France victories in 2015, 2016 and 2017.
 Moreover, Rowe has developed into the squad’s team captain which means he’ll be making many of the crucial mid-race decisions for the team.

 But he’s shown his potential to grow into one of Britain’s most successful Classics riders.
 In 2016, he headed the Sky team at Monuments Tour of Flanders and Paris-Roubaix alongside Stannard, recording a fifth place at Flanders to add to an eighth place finish at Roubaix he achieved in 2015.

-Alongside his commitments as a professional riders, Rowe writes a weekly column for Cycling Weekly magazine and enjoys watching ice hockey in his spare time.
+Alongside his commitments as a professional riders, Rowe wrote a weekly column for Cycling Weekly magazine, hosts a podcast with Geraint Thomas and enjoys watching ice hockey in his spare time.